1heidi/nar_persistent/README.md

     * nar_v20.csv
     * nar_v20_7.csv

-* The initial input data file is nar_v20.csv. ... more about nar_pers_funder_codes.csv and nar_v20_pers_2
+* The initial input data files are nar_v20_7.csv, nar_v20.csv, and nar_id_mapping.csv, which are used to 1) identify databases that have remained available >15 since having a debut article published in NAR and 2) retrieve the global article identifers (usually DOI) those database's most recent NAR article.

 * Each script is named for its step in the analysis process, with an additional short descriptor (see also “DATA ANALYSIS” section below).
-As data was reshaped and analyzed, scripts created subsequent CSV files which are named accordingly.
+As data was reshaped and analyzed, scripts created subsequent CSV files which are named accordingly, e.g., STEP_1_v20_pers_Sample.R created nar_v20_pers_1.csv.

 * CSV files appended with “plot” are the exact data used for plots in article figures.